One minute, you feel clear and have a plan. The next? Your wife or girlfriend pokes you just right.

 Here’s what asserting yourself with love looks like in action:

 Say What’s Happening.
-Even small things like “Hey, I’ll be in the garage for 20 minutes” creates structure that makes her feel safe.
+Even small things like “Hey, I’ll be in the garage for 20 minutes” create structure that makes her feel safe.

 Don’t Take Her Reactions Personally.
 If you trust yourself, you don’t need her approval.